Joanne Vadney, NCIDQ

 About Melissa

 Melissa currently resides in Wynantskill, NY, where she grew up.
-She graduated from Mount Ida College in Newton, MA in 2017 with a Bachelor's of Science in Interior Architecture and Design.
+She graduated from Mount Ida College in Newton, MA in 2017 with a Bachelor of Science in Interior Architecture and Design.

-While growing up Melissa always rearranged her bedroom and changed the décor - she did what most people think interior design is.
-Through more research and education, Melissa learned designers have such a major impact on the way people feel and interact in a space, and that was something she was drawn to.
+While growing up Melissa always rearranged her bedroom and changed the décor - she did what most people believe is interior design.
+Through research and education, Melissa learned designers have a major impact on the way people feel and interact in a space, and this is something to which she is drawn.

 For the future, Melissa hopes designers can keep growing their own identity.
 "I am not NCIDQ certified yet, but I do plan on it.
 I think designers becoming certified is super beneficial to acknowledge the difference between CID (certified interior designer) and a decorator."

 Melissa currently resides in Wynantskill, NY, where she grew up.
-She graduated from Mount Ida College in Newton, MA in 2017 with a Bachelor's of Science in Interior Architecture and Design.
+She graduated from Mount Ida College in Newton, MA in 2017 with a Bachelor of Science in Interior Architecture and Design.

-While growing up Melissa always rearranged her bedroom and changed the décor - she did what most people think interior design is.
-Through more research and education, Melissa learned designers have such a major impact on the way people feel and interact in a space, and that was something she was drawn to.
+While growing up Melissa always rearranged her bedroom and changed the décor - she did what most people believe is interior design.
+Through research and education, Melissa learned designers have a major impact on the way people feel and interact in a space, and this is something to which she is drawn.

 For the future, Melissa hopes designers can keep growing their own identity.
 "I am not NCIDQ certified yet, but I do plan on it.
 I think designers becoming certified is super beneficial to acknowledge the difference between CID (certified interior designer) and a decorator."